justinformentin/p/content/code/2021-03-28/index.md

 The reason why today you can write a few lines of code, run a few commands, and have something tangible show up on your browser or phone is the combined effort of everyone that has come before you.

-We got here because of rules, guidelines, fundamentals, and designs patterns.
+We're here today because of rules, guidelines, fundamentals, and designs patterns.
 You should use them to your advantage.

 ![principles](./principles.png)